 Worldwide there are now well over 100 locations running drug consumption rooms.
 These are safer spaces, they are spaces that show people they have value and that we care if they are safe.

-I'm hoping to get the chance to visit some DCRs (both official and underground services) to get images that I can juxtapose with this collection highlighting the difference in the ways we treat our most vulnerable people.
+I’m planning to visit more DCRs (both official and underground services), and to visit areas that have significant public injecting issues.
+These images can juxtapose each other within this collection highlighting the difference in the ways we treat our most vulnerable people.

 This represents a small selection of the images from this collection.